 Relationships and Community

 Despite living relatively close to where I grew up, and where many of my friends either live or used to live, I don’t see my friends as much as I’d like to.

-Of course, I see my favorite cousin every month or so for a dinner out, and that has become one of the highlights of my month every month.
+Of course, I see my favorite cousin every month for a dinner out, and that has become a highlight of my month every month.

 But in 2019, I want to be more proactive and intentional about spending time with my friends and family.
 For example, after every doctor appointment I have in Tacoma, I’d meet my mom afterward for coffee and chitchat.

 It’s also been—well, 2019 will be ten years—since I’ve visited my godparents in Wyoming, so that’s a trip we’re planning!